 Today’s Installment: Escape on Venus (1942)

 At the start of the 1940s, Edgar Rice Burroughs decided to try an experiment with three of his properties, all of which had sailed into creative doldrums: Mars/Barsoom, Pellucidar, and Venus/Amtor.
 The previous Barsoom novel, Synthetic Men of Mars (1939), is one of the few stains on that otherwise superlative series.
-The Pellucidar novels went into a tailspin with 1937’s Back to the Stone Age (a depressingly accurate title) and Land of Terror, which Burroughs failed to sell to any magazine when he wrote it in 1938 and waited to publish it on his own in 1944.
+The Pellucidar novels went into a decline with 1937’s Back to the Stone Age and hit bottom with Land of Terror, which Burroughs failed to sell to any magazine when he wrote it in 1938 and waited to publish it on his own in 1944.
 Carson of Venus has some positives, but the Venus novels are already much lower on the quality scale of Burroughs’s work.
 Something wasn’t going right, and the failure to sell Land of Terror must have worried ERB.

 It wasn’t just that Burroughs’s writing was in a slump — although it was — that was causing problems, but also the economic realities that were starting to kill the pulp magazines.
 Comic books exploded at the end of the 1930s and competed for the same young male audience that read the pulps.
 The magazine companies started cutting back their titles and publishing schedules; this led to reducing the number of serials they ran.
 Serials work well for a weekly magazine; for a monthly, not so much.
 Readers wanted their stories complete in each issue, and the publishers couldn’t afford to argue.

 Burroughs was a savvy businessman, one the first great author-businessmen, and he chose to write a series of connected novellas in the three settings.
 Each of the stories could stand on its own, and then they could be strung together into a book for hardcover publication.